-Degeneration of forests/water/soil; Consumption
+Degeneration of forests/water/soil; Consumption of resources;

 Problems caused by waste.

 Degeneration of forests:

 The destruction of forests causes an increase in CO2 in the atmosphere due to

 the decomposition and burning of the forest and the fact that there are fewer